gholt/swiftly/doc/source/index.rst

                             for the listing retrieved; the items returned will begin with the item just after the MARKER given (note: the marker does not have to actually exist).
-      -e MARKER, --end_marker=MARKER
+      -e MARKER, --end-marker=MARKER
-                            For account and container GETs, this sets the end_marker for the listing retrieved; the items returned will stop with the item just before the MARKER given (note: the marker does not have to actually exist).
+                            For account and container GETs, this sets the end- marker for the listing retrieved; the items returned will stop with the item just before the MARKER given (note: the marker does not have to actually exist).
       -f, --full            For account and container GETs, this will output additional information about each item.
 For an account GET, the items output will be bytes-used, object-